China's aviation boom drives airport building frenzy

 On the coast, Xiamen and Dalian are creating artificial islands for new airports, with landfill effort in Dalian alone costing 26.3 billion yuan.

-The aviation boom is boosting sales for global suppliers Thales SA (TCFP.PA), Indra Industries (INDD.BO), Raytheon Co (RTN.N), Lockheed Martin Corp (LMT.N) and Honeywell Aerospace.
+The aviation boom is boosting sales for global suppliers Thales SA, Indra Industries, Raytheon Co , Lockheed Martin Corp and Honeywell Aerospace.

 In May, Honeywell tested its next generation GPS-based precision landing system at Shanghai's Pudong airport.